WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Resources-if-not-using-trinket/README.md

 To use these pictures for turtles we need to "register" the image files with the turtle *Screen*.

-You will find the Python code to register the first image already in the starter project:
+You will find the Python code to register the first image already in the starter code:

 ```python
 screen.register_shape('left_paper.gif')